 - Best for bad credit with low interest and fees: DCU Visa® Platinum Secured Credit Card

-Best overall credit card for bad credit: Discover it® Secured
+Best overall credit card for poor credit: Discover it® Secured

-2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically.
-1% on everything else*
+2% cash back at Gas stations and Restaurants on up to $1,000 in combined purchases each quarter, 1% unlimited cash back on all other purchases

 Credit line will equal your security deposit of $200 or more*